raghurama123/OrcaNotes/nbo_benzene_HF.md

 ## 15.2 NBO analysis of the C<sub>6</sub>H<sub>6</sub>···HF complex

-The benzene–HF complex provides a simple example of an X–H···$\pi$ hydrogen bond.
+The benzene–HF complex provides a simple example of an X–H ··· $\pi$ hydrogen bond.
 Benzene acts primarily as an electron donor, while the antibonding orbital of HF acts as the acceptor.

 The dominant donor–acceptor interaction is